splintered-reality/py_trees/doc/background.rst

 The decision making layer typically does not grow too large (~ hundreds of behaviours) and does not need to handle the reactive decision making that is usually directly incorporated into the controller subsystems.
-On the other hand, it is not scoped to enable an NPC gaming engine with hundreds of characters and thousands of beahaviours for each character.
+On the other hand, it is not scoped to enable an NPC gaming engine with hundreds of characters and thousands of behaviours for each character.

 This implementation uses all the whizbang tricks (generators, decorators) that python has to offer.
 Some design constraints that have been assumed to enable a practical, easy to use framework: